andreik03/Evaluator/README.md

 [Anvil](https://anvil.works/) - python 2.7(?), website builder, pay to remove sponsor header

 ## Conclusion
-Will maybe try Brython, and later switch to Docker.
+Currently using Brython, will switch to Docker.

+# Other
+Using [React-Ace](https://github.com/securingsincity/react-ace/tree/master) for a code editor with multiple features (syntax highlighting, autocompletion, themes).

 # Contributing
 Pull requests, ideas, anything is welcome.